rwieruch/blog_robinwieruch_content/blog/react-remove-item-from-list/index.md

 ---
-title: "Remove an Item from List in React"
+title: "Remove an Item from a List in React"
 description: "Learn how to remove an item from a list in React with React's state.
 It's a common task to delete an item from an array in ..."
 date: "2020-05-14T07:52:46+02:00"
 categories: ["React"]